claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

   - Select Design at the top
   - Scroll through the carousel of themes at the top until you see the parent slide for your theme
   - PRESS CTRL, then click on the theme you want, select "Apply to selected slides" it will be applied to the selected slide(s).

+### Booking.com

+- To add new hotel booking to calendar - do nothing!
+  - There's often a bit of a delay, but you will receive an invite to your Google calendar
+  - (not sure if this is a setting somewhere, but you only have to set it up once)